-In part one of the series, we tackled some basics on construction of crankbaits themselves, along with diving lips, shape, and the difference between baits that are trolled versus ones that are casted out and retrieved.
-For part two, we’re going to focus more on the trolling side of things, primarily because, there’s simply more to talk about.
+In part one of the series, we tackled some basics on the construction of crankbaits themselves, along with diving lips, shape, and the difference between baits that are trolled versus ones that are cast out and retrieved.
+For part two, we’re going to focus on crankbait tips that focus more on the trolling side of things, primarily because, there’s simply more to talk about.
 Casting baits usually have an advertised (on the box) depth range that you simply make a long cast and mid-speed retrieve to achieve.
 When it comes to trolling, depth is dependent on more variables, and there are multiple means of delivery.

-I was at a Scheels event with walleye tourney pro and guide legend Johnnie Candle a few years ago where we rapped on color a good bit.
+I was at a Scheel’s event with walleye tourney pro and guide legend Johnnie Candle a few years ago where we rapped on the color a good bit.
 We’re both in agreement that while colors may certainly affect buying decisions, they don’t always affect a fish’s decision to bite.
-In fact, the reason it’s placed last in the article is because I truly feel the other variables discussed have more importance.
-Sure, there are places where fish see a good many baits, where custom colors, and the right colors on the right day can make a difference.
+In fact, the reason it’s placed last in the article is that I truly feel the other variables discussed have more importance.
+Sure, there are places where fish see a good many baits, where custom colors and the right colors on the right day can make a difference.
 I’ve certainly seen that.
-Yet, with most systems, it’s about the general hue and broader color spectrum, how it shows up in clear water vs. stained systems, and what kind of bait we’re looking to mimic.
+Yet, with most systems, it’s about the general hue and broader color spectrum, how it shows up in clearwater vs. stained systems, and what kind of bait we’re looking to mimic.
 I like bright baits in turbid conditions, like reds, pinks, and purples, while sticking to more natural shades in clear-water scenarios.
 I switch in some chrome and chartreuse when bright and tend to stay in those lanes when it comes to color.
-That’s not to say I don’t appreciate how far color and painting has come in such a short amount of time.
-I do, I just think that people focus too much on color and not enough about many of the other factors that can often matter more.
+That’s not to say I don’t appreciate how far color and painting have come in such a short amount of time.
+I do, I just think that people focus too much on color and not enough on many of the other factors that can often matter more.